 So, from me you can expect articles on how to declutter the mindfuck in order to make room for the magical stuff more than techniques on how to improve your creativity itself, because a lack of creativity isn’t the problem.
 The dark clouds that are hiding your creativity from yourself are.

-And if you need help to uncover the layers that are hiding you from your creative self, I offer one-on-one online coaching session.
+And if you need help to uncover the layers that are hiding you from your creative self, I offer online coaching.

 Stay true to yourself!